cybercongress/go-cyber/docs/cyberd.md

 - def state transition
 - take txs
-- validate signatures and timestamps
+- a tx format is <peer id> <up to 7 ipfs hashes of links> <signature>
+- <signature> must valid from <peer id>
 - emit predictions of relevant objects for every valid tx
-- every N block calculate spring rank
+- every block calculate spring rank.
+- as input for every edge value get
+  <CYBER aka non transferable spring rank> + <CYB aka transferable tokens> of signers account
-- distribute inflation via objects's ranks score
+- every block distribute 42 CYB based on objects's CYBERs
-- each object - Q(inner, question) and A(outer) and U(user) takes tokens via their ranks
-- Q/A - number of objects inner and outer edges define proportions of emission to token
-- U - vests reputations to their balances
+- there are objects with keys and objects without keys
+- for object with keys distribute payouts based on CYBER weight
+- for objects without keys distribute payouts according to CYBER weight of incoming links with keys
-- every N blocks nodes reach consensus around prunned state history via ipfs hash of state blob
+- every N blocks nodes reach consensus around pruned state history via ipfs hash of state blob

 ## Search as prediction market on the relevance of links